Canada police arrive to remove protesters at US border

-WINDSOR, Ontario (AP) — Canadian police moved in to remove protesters Saturday at bridge border crossing that has disrupted Canada US trade.
+WINDSOR, Ontario (AP) — Canadian police moved in Saturday to remove protesters who have disrupted Canada-US trade at a major bridge border crossing.

-Protesters at the busiest border crossing between the United States and Canada remained despite new warnings to end the blockade that has disrupted the flow of goods between the two countries and forced the auto industry on both sides to roll back production.
+Protesters at the busiest crossing between the United States and Canada remained overnight despite new warnings to end the blockade that has disrupted the flow of goods between the two countries and forced the auto industry on both sides to roll back production.

-A city bus and school bus arrived on scene Saturday morning and police moved in formation toward them.
+A city bus and school bus arrived at the scene Saturday morning and police moved in formation toward them.
 One of the protesters used a megaphone to alert others that police were coming for the demonstrators, who are protesting against Canada’s COVID-19 mandates and restrictions.
 There is also an outpouring of fury toward Prime Minister Justin Trudeau.

 “The Windsor Police & its policing partners have commenced enforcement at and near the Ambassador Bridge.
 We urge all demonstrators to act lawfully & peacefully.
 Commuters are still being asked to avoid the areas affected by the demonstrations at this time,” police tweeted.

-About 20 protesters milled about outside early Saturday, while others remained in their pickup trucks and other cars.
+About 20 protesters huddled together while others remained in pickup trucks and cars as police asked drivers to leave.
+Tow trucks and ambulances were stationed near the protest.

+“The illegal blockades are impacting trade, supply chains & manufacturing.
+They’re hurting Canadian families, workers & businesses.
+Glad to see the Windsor Police & its policing partners commenced enforcement at and near the Ambassador Bridge.
+These blockades must stop,” Federal Innovation Minister Francois-Philippe Champagne tweeted.

 A judge on Friday ordered protesters at the Ambassador Bridge over the U.S.-Canadian border to end the blockade that has now entered a sixth day.

 On Friday, Ontario Premier Doug Ford declared a state of emergency in the province that will allow his cabinet to impose $100,000 fines and up to one year in jail as punishments against people who continue to illegally block roads, bridges, walkways and other critical infrastructure.